anj7214-maker/fpa-accounting-reconciliation-tool/README.md

 The app has three tabs:

-- `PDF Extract`: upload only the Tally PDF and download an Excel file with `Tally Date` and `Tally Voucher`.
+- `PDF Extract`: upload one or more Tally PDFs and download one combined Excel file with `Tally Date`, `Tally Voucher`, and source PDF details.
-- `Reconciliation`: upload the Tally PDF and Excel workbook to update only the workbook's `Tally Date` and `Tally Voucher` columns.
+- `Reconciliation`: upload one or more Tally PDFs and the Excel workbook to update only the workbook's `Tally Date` and `Tally Voucher` columns.
 - `Post to Income Sheet`: upload a verified reconciliation sheet and the final income sheet, then copy only `Tally Date` and `Tally Voucher` into `IS25-26` columns `AK` and `AL`.

 The posting tab is intentionally conservative: